Rent safe and private dog parks hosted by locals

 • Hide and seek with you

-• Playdates with other dogs if they enjoy their company (Sniffspots can be a great way to safely set up meetings with owners you trust)
+• Playdates with furry friends if they enjoy the company of other dogs (Sniffspots can be a great way to safely set up meetings with pet parents you trust)

 • Social play with family members